KEEP UP TO DATE

 The Curriculum Committee

-In 2017-18 the Curriculum Committee spent time considering the impact of changes to the delivery of the Navigation curriculum and, in particular, the impact of the Talk 4 Writing project in the school and the implementation and impact of the maths lead teacher's work with the North West Maths Hub mastery in maths approach.
+In 2018-19 the Curriculum Committee spent time considering the impact of changes to the delivery of the Navigation curriculum and, in particular, the embedding of the Talk 4 Writing project in the school; the ongoing impact of the maths lead teacher's work with the North West Maths Hub mastery in maths approach and the utilisiation of the My Happy Mind programme.
 Governors have also discussed key data giving the results of pupil achievement, attainment and progress so that we can be sure that the school is on track to fulfil its targets for all pupils.
 We focus on how the Pupil Premium & Sports Funding Grants are being spent by the school and what impact this has on the pupil outcomes.
 Governors will also analyse the trainng being given to staff to ensure there are good opportunities for all.

 The Finance, Personnel and Facilities Committee